SiENcE/luis/README.md

 ## Example

-Here's a simple example to create a flexContainer with two buttons and a slider (press 'TAB' for debug view):
+Here's a simple example to create a FlexContainer with two buttons and a slider (press 'TAB' for debug view):

 main.lua
 ```lua